Kaja Kallas: High Representative of the Union for Foreign Affairs and Security Policy (2024–present)

 On 28 June 2024, Kallas was nominated to become High Representative of the Union for Foreign Affairs and Security Policy.
 A confirmatory vote by the European Parliament took place in November.
 She formally resigned as prime minister on 15 July, but remained in office until the creation of a new government on 22 July.
 She also became Vice-President of the European Commission.
-In November 2024, she stated that the People's Republic of China must pay a "higher cost" for its support of the Russian invasion of Ukraine.
+In November 2024, she stated that the People's Republic of China must pay a "higher cost" for its support to Russia, referring to China's position on Russian invasion of Ukraine.

+Ukraine

 On 1 December 2024, her first day in office as High Representative, Kallas visited Ukraine along with European Council President Antonio Costa and Enlargement Commissioner Marta Kos.
 Kallas expressed strong support for a Ukrainian victory, stating that "the European Union wants Ukraine to win this war".
-The trip was criticized by Slovak Prime Minister Robert Fico, who stated, without further elaboration, that Kallas and Costa had made statements that had not been agreed upon by EU bodies.
+The trip was criticized by Slovak prime minister Robert Fico, who stated, without further elaboration, that Kallas and Costa had made statements that had not been agreed upon by EU bodies.